 Daily Inspiration Believe you can and you’re halfway there.
 Theodore Roosevelt In a gentle way, you can shake the world.
 Mahatma Gandhi The Philosopher’s Corner Happy Monday all.
-I took some time off this weekend to get some rest and to spend a lovely time with my family during my Wife’s Birthday.
-Happy Birthday… and… Continue Reading
+I took … Continue reading Belief… The Power to Shake the World

 Dr. Tom explores the wisdom behind unity.
 The construct of the whole being represented by the wonder of the pieces that make up its beauty.